vforget/gemma-pipeline/doc/README.rst

 SYNOPSIS
 --------

+Analyze imputed genotypes using GEMMA.

+Methods to convert genotypes from SNPTEST are made available for use.

-Analyze imputed genotypes from SNPTEST using GEMMA.
-Uses Grid Engine to parallelize computation.
+The pipeline uses Grid Engine to parallelize computation.

 ISSUES
 ------